JonathanSwinnen/HTTPython/README.md

 ## Python version & Libraries

-This project was made in python 3.6.8, and also uses the `Pillow` and `bs4` packages.
+This project was made in python 3.6.8, and also uses the packages `Pillow` and `bs4`.

 ## Important files and directories: